ericholscher/ericholscher.com/site/blog/2014/feb/27/how-i-judge-documentation-quality.rst

 I have developed quick ways to tell the quality of documentation.
 This post will be about what they are, and what they mean.
+Obviously it is just a heuristic, and having these things doesn't make good documentation.
+However,
+the absence of them usually indicates a lack of quality.

 A Website
 ---------